Louisa Humphry

-Louisa Murdoch Humphry MNZMh (born 1952) is a I-Kiribati artist and master weaver with over thirty years of experience.
+Louisa Murdoch Humphry MNZMh (born 1952) is an I-Kiribati artist and master weaver with over thirty years of experience.
 Humphry grew up in Kiribati and now resides in New Zealand.
 In 2019, her work was recognised with a Pacific Heritage Artist Award alongside Kiribati artist Kaetaeta Watson at the Arts Pasifika Awards.
 In 2021, she was appointed an honorary Member of the New Zealand Order of Merit, for services to the Kiribati community and culture.

 Early life

 Humphry was born on Kuria (Kiribati) in 1952, she grew up in Kiribati and at age 16 was awarded a scholarship to study in New Zealand.
 While in New Zealand she attended New Plymouth Girls’ High School and studied nursing at Whangārei Base Hospital.
 At the end of her studies she went back to Kiribati for family reasons.
 After she got married her and her husband returned to New Zealand in the early 1970s.